padajar/padajar.github.io/_posts/2026-01-27-hunt-recap.md

 #### acquisitions (hyperbolic space, feeder)

-you know how frequently something that i do for work comes up in a hunt? never. literally never. so getting a puzzle related to auction theory was *wild*.  i contribute various things (all-pay auction, IDing the common auctions), but we get stuck on finding the bidding strategies. some teammates get the “presidential” and “chemist” ahas after I head to sleep, and bash it out not too long after. (unlocked 7:01pm, solved 10:25pm.)[^d]
+you know how frequently something that i do for work comes up in a hunt? never. literally never. so getting a puzzle related to auction theory was *wild*.  i contribute various things (all-pay auction, IDing the common auctions), but we get stuck on finding the bidding strategies. some teammates get the “presidential” and “chemist” ahas after i head to sleep, and bash it out not too long after. (unlocked 7:01pm, solved 10:25pm.)[^d]

 #### shapes (elder drifts, feeder)